What do I need to consider when thinking about a self-build project?

-Some of the benefits of building your own home include your chosen location, you can decide on the layout of the house and you can specify the design and build style of the house
+Some of the benefits of building your own home include choosing a specific location, you can decide on the size and layout of the house and you can specify the design and build style of the house.

-There are two main types of single self-build home; a custom made home, fully designed by you with the services of an architect perhaps, or a ‘kit home’ which is where packages of materials are supplied for a specific house size for you to build and finish.
+There are an abundance of choices when it comes to building your home, Self-build homes can be in the form of a single home; a custom made home, fully designed by you with the services of an architect perhaps, or a ‘kit home’ which is where packages of materials are supplied for a specific house size for you to build and finish.